Values Violation Process

 The purpose of the values violation process is to give fundamental fairness to a student or an organization that has possibly violated a Samford University Code of Values.
 Fundamental fairness means a student or an organization is given an opportunity to present what took place at an event/activity and question the evidence that led to a belief a values violation occurred.
 The opportunity is given to the student or organization before a decision is made about the violation and a sanction imposed.

-The student or organization will receive notification of the alleged violation along with evidence that supports the value violation.
-Within 48 hours, the student must return a Value Violation Response Form to the University Values Advocate indicating whether or not the student admits committing the value violation.
+The student or organization will receive notification of the alleged violation along with evidence that supports the values violation.
+Within 48 hours, the student must return a Value Violation Response Form to the University Values Advocate indicating whether or not the student admits committing the values violation.
 Failure to respond to a values notification may result in additional sanctions.

 If the student or organization admits to committing a values violation, the student or organization’s representative will meet with the University Values Advocate to receive a sanction, guidance and counseling.
 If the student does not admit a value has been violated, the University Values Advocate has the option of choosing to conduct an administrative hearing or referring the incident to the Values Council for a more formal hearing.
 The University Values Advocate will inform the student or organization’s representative of which option is chosen and the process and procedure to be followed.
 Regardless of the option chosen, the student or organization will have the opportunity to be heard.